SysPoe/train-wiki/docs/Rollingstock/EMU.md

 Sets 01–13 have a smooth roof, while Sets 14–88, which were built from 1983 to 1986, have a corrugated roof.
 Most sets consist of a driving motor car, motor car and a driving trailer car.
 Sets 60–79 consist of a driving motor car, motor car and a trailer car, and thus have a driver’s cab at only one end, so operate with two sets combined to form a six-carriage train.

-All cars are air-conditioned with air operated doors, which can be opened by passengers and are closed by drivers.
-A public address system, UHF crew to crew radio and crew intercommunication systems are fitted.
-Guards sometimes make passenger announcements when the automatic announcements aren’t working.
+All cars were air-conditioned with air operated doors, which could be opened by passengers and were closed by drivers.
+A public address system, UHF crew to crew radio and crew intercommunication systems were fitted.
+Guards sometimes made passenger announcements when the automatic announcements aren’t working.

 They were paired with SMU200s 'early on', but after a derailment between Central and Roma Street (leaving the old tunnels towards Platform 7) they put a stop to it<sup>\[8\]</sup>.

-For some reason, the emergency brake actually takes longer to stop than the full service brake (maybe due to wheel slippage?), but QR crews are required to press the emergency brake in an emergency.
+For some reason, the emergency brake actually took longer to stop than the full service brake (maybe due to wheel slippage?), but QR crews were required to press the emergency brake in an emergency.
 Bit of an oversight there.

-Like all other passenger trains operating within the Brisbane Suburban Area, EMUs are fitted with AWS (Audible Warning System).
+Like all other passenger trains operating within the Brisbane Suburban Area, EMUs were fitted with AWS (Audible Warning System).
 When there is an upcoming restrictive signal (any signal other than green), the driver must acknowledge the warning provided for it within three seconds of its receipt by pressing a button on trains' control panels.
 If the approaching signal is green, no acknowledgment by the driver is required.
-Should a train proceed past a restrictive signal without the driver having first acknowledged the warning, the train’s emergency brakes are automatically applied to stop the train.
+Should a train proceed past a restrictive signal without the driver having first acknowledged the warning, the train’s emergency brakes were automatically applied to stop the train.
 For AWS to operate, both track and rollingstock must be equipped<sup>\[9\]</sup>.

-EMUs are also fitted with door sensors and traction interlocks.
+EMUs were also fitted with door sensors and traction interlocks.
 The sensors trigger the doors to open if they detect an obstruction upon closing, much like an elevator door.
 Traction interlocks block power to the trains’ drive motors until all doors have fully closed preventing trains from moving with doors open or obstructed.
 EMUs did not have these upon fabrication, however they were all retrofitted with them as part of a refurbishment program by September 2000 at a cost of $35,000 per 3-car (not inflation adjusted; ~$70,000 in 2025)<sup>\[9\]</sup>.

-Unlike other units, EMUs do not have rigid steel skirts to protect the wheels and undercarriage equipment<sup>\[9\]</sup>.
+Unlike other units, EMUs did not have rigid steel skirts to protect the wheels and undercarriage equipment<sup>\[9\]</sup>.

 ## Timeline